mhidalgo83/Graphs/projects/social/README.md

 ## 3. Questions

 1. To create 100 users with an average of 10 friends each, how many times would you need to call `add_friendship()`?
 Why?
+    By plugging in 100 and 10 into the `populate_graph` method (which is the number of users and the average number of friendships), the method would be called 500 times.
+This is based off the algorithm given to us.
 2. If you create 1000 users with an average of 5 random friends each, what percentage of other users will be in a particular user's extended social network?
 What is the average degree of separation between a user and those in his/her extended network?

 ## 4. Stretch Goal